autostack-team/autostack/README.md

 ## Usage

 In one terminal window, execute "autostack capture" which will capture all errors in the terminal.
+You can run this command in as many terminal windows as you'd like.

 ```sh
 autostack capture
 ```

 In another terminal window, execute "autostack display" to display Stack Overflow posts for all captured errors.

 ```sh
 autostack display
 ```

 To stop running autostack, use the exit command in the terminals that executed "autostack capture".
 This automatically stops the terminal window displaying Stack Overflow posts for captured errors.

 ```sh
 exit
 ```